 Highlights: Calm, Alert, Brave

-The Polish Tatra Sheepdog was originally bred in the Tatra Peaks (mountains) of Poland, hence the name.
-Today, they’re one of the rarest dog breeds in existence.
+The Polish Tatra Sheepdog was originally developed in the Tatra Peaks (mountains) of south Poland, hence the name.
+With their cute fluffy white coats, it’s hard to understand why they’re one of the rarest dog breeds in existence.

-These dogs, as given by their name, were livestock guardians to Hungarian farmers.
-Though they can weigh up to a massive 130 pounds, they’re actually friendly and gentle dogs.
+These dogs, as given by their name, were livestock guardians to Hungarian sheep farmers.
+Though they can weigh up to 130 pounds, they’re actually friendly and gentle dogs that effortlessly get along with all creatures (unless you’re an unlucky wolf).

 21. Maremma Sheepdog